 The pathophysiology of primary biliary cholangitis involves autoimmune destruction, with the specific mechanism still unknown.
 It is proposed that autoreactive T cells and anti-mitochondrial antibodies target bile ducts and bile duct epithelium, leading to destruction.

-It is important to note that the autoimmune destruction in primary biliary cholangitis occurs via intrahepatic damage, with a proposed mechanism that autoreactive T cells and anti-mitochondrial antibodies target bile ducts and bile duct epithelium, leading to destruction.
+It is important to note that the autoimmune destruction in primary biliary cholangitis occurs via intrahepatic bile ducts damage, with a proposed mechanism that autoreactive T cells and anti-mitochondrial antibodies target bile ducts and bile duct epithelium, leading to destruction.

 With destruction of intralobular bile ducts, bile cannot be properly transported, resulting in cholestasis.